kire9613/KTH_master_thesis/README_TEAM4.md

 ```
 rosrun svea_core start_pause.py
 ```
-You also need to run rviz on your computer with:
+If running on hardware, you also need to run rviz manually on your computer with:
 ```
 rviz -d svea_starter/src/svea_core/scripts/team4_project/rviz.rviz
 ```